 - It is never too early to begin thinking about a thesis topic.
-The ideal way to learn about your options is to meet with individual faculty members about about their interests.
-Faculty members who can supervise an MA thesis starting in the fall of 2015 include: Geoff Coalson, Neila Donovan, Todd Gibson, Paul Hoffman, Yunjung Kim, Melda Kunduk, Jan Norris, and Janna Oetting.
+The ideal way to learn about your options is to meet with individual faculty members about their interests.
+Only professors who are graduate faculty members can supervise an MA Thesis.
+For a list of graduate faculty see the "Faculty" link under "People" in this website.
 Once you select a faculty member and he/she agrees, that faculty member becomes your major professor for your thesis.

 - In addition to a major professor, you must have two other faculty members on your thesis committee.
 To get these members, ask your major professor for his/her suggestions and then ask (via email, phone, or in person) your members to serve.